AlecAivazis/survey/README.md

 )
 ```

-## Customizing Output
+## Changing the Icons

-Customizing the icons and various parts of survey can easily be done by passing the `WithIcons` option
+Change the icons and their color/format can be done by passing the `WithIcons` option.
 to `Ask` or `AskOne`:

 ```golang